Homepage

 Cliftonville Hotel, Cromer

-The church of St Peter & St Paul sits in the middle of town.
+Cromer's church of St Peter & St Paul sits in the middle of town.
 Following the demise of the ancient village of Shipden and its church being lost to the sea, a site for a new church was sought.
-Kind Edward III gave permission in 1337 and this huge and magnificent building was built between 1377 and 1437.
+King Edward III gave permission in 1337 and this huge and magnificent building was built between 1377 and 1437.
 It is perpendicular in style and has the highest tower in Norfolk at 160 Feet.
 In the 17th and 18th centuries the church went into decay and part of it collapsed.
 One story tells that 4 of the bells were sold off to St Mary's, the famous Bow Bells of Cockney London, to pay for repairs.
 Thankfully, starting in 1885, the church was restored; and is now a lovely peaceful place in the centre of this bustling seaside town.

 Cromer Church